cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 The following extensions are partly supported:

 * subjectAltName. extensionValue is encoded as an array of (int, any) pairs where each pair encodes a general name (see {{GN}}).
 If subjectAltName contains exactly one dNSName, the array and the int are omitted and extensionValue is the dNSName encoded as a CBOR text string.
 In addition to the general names defined in {{RFC5280}}, the hardwareModuleName type of otherName has been given its own int due to its mandatory use in IEEE 802.1AR.
 When 'otherName + hardwareModuleName' is used, then \[ oid, bytes \] is used to identify the pair ( hwType, hwSerialEntries ) directly as specified in {{RFC4108}}.
+Only the general names in {{GN}} are supported.

 ~~~~~~~~~~~
    ExtValueSAN = [ + GeneralName ] / text